 Day 6.
 Ermioni – Aegina (33 NM)

-In the morning, set sail and go to Aegina.
+In the morning, set sail for Aegina.
 This place is famous, above all, for having the Doric Temple of Aphaia, the ancient goddess and protector of the island, and one of the most remarkable buildings of classical Greek architecture.
 After savouring a delicious suvlaki (marinated chicken) in any of its restaurants, navigate to Kolona beach.
 You can take advantage of the last hours of the day to visit the Archaeological Museum or Apollo’s Temple.
-If you wish to continue sailing, you can also island-hop to nearby islets of Moni and Metop.
+If you wish to continue sailing, you can also island-hop to the nearby islets of Moni and Metop.

 Day 7.
 Aegina – Athens (17 NM)

-After sailing the Saronic Islands, now it’s time to spend some time to visit the extraordinary city of Athens.
+After sailing the Saronic Islands, it’s time to spend a while to visit the extraordinary city of Athens.
 In it, you will contemplate the splendour of Ancient Greece while taking a stroll in its streets and while visiting the Acropolis.
 At the top of this hill, you will see historical and legendary buildings such as the Parthenon, the Erecteion, the Museum of Zeus, or Dioniso’s Theatre among others.
 Besides the Agora, in the city, you can get first-hand knowledge of modern Greece if you visit Syntagma Square.
 You can also visit the Monastiraki district or the colourful quarter of Plaka.